Feedback Vertex Sets in Tournaments: Introduction

 \section{Introduction}

 A tournament $T=(V,A)$ is a directed graph with exactly one arc between every pair of vertices.
 A feedback vertex set (\FVS) of $T$ is a subset of its vertices whose deletion makes $T$ acyclic.
 A minimal \FVS of $T$ is a \FVS of $T$ that is minimal with respect to vertex-inclusion.
-The complement of a minimal \FVS~$F$ induces a maximal acyclic subtournament whose unique vertex of in-degree zero is a ``Banks winner''~\cite{Banks1985}: identifying the vertices of $T$ with candidates in a voting scheme and arcs indicating preference of one candidate over another, the \emph{Banks winner} of $T[V\setminus F]$ is the candidate collectively preferred to every other candidate in~$V\setminus F$.
+The complement of a minimal \FVS~$F$ induces a maximal acyclic subtournament whose unique vertex with no in-neighbor is a ``Banks winner''~\cite{Banks1985}: identifying the vertices of $T$ with candidates in a voting scheme and arcs indicating preference of one candidate over another, the \emph{Banks winner} of $T[V\setminus F]$ is the candidate collectively preferred to every other candidate in~$V\setminus F$.
 Banks winners play an important role in social choice theory.
+Minimal \FVSs are also related to so-called ``stable sets'' in tournaments \cite{Brandt2011}, a notion which is inspired by stable sets in game theory \cite{vonNeumannM44}.
+They could play a major role in proving a conjecture of Brandt~\cite{Brandt2011}.

 \paragraph{Extremal Combinatorics.} We denote the number of minimal \FVSs in a tournament $T$ by~$f(T)$, and the maximum $f(T)$ over all $n$-vertex tournaments by~$M(n)$.
 The letter ``M'' was chosen in honor of Moon who in 1971 proved~\cite{Moon1971} that